 How to review and negotiate royalty clauses

 Clauses can vary greatly between different contracts.
 Therefore, it is always important to thoroughly review each clause and check how they relate to or align with the other clauses in your video game publishing agreement.
-However, there are a few general aspects to look out for:
+However, there are a few general aspects to look out for.

 Define revenue as broadly as possible